-From the time that I was converted I have had a burden both for the people of God and for the lost.
+From the time that I was converted, I have had a burden both for the people of God and for the lost.
 I believe this burden springs from love and zeal for God.
 Although I was aware of these burdens soon after my conversion, two years passed before I came to the definite conclusion that God had called me to the ministry.
 It took that long for me to be convinced because I was afraid of being mistaken.
-I was afraid of assuming such a responsibility and I felt very unequipped.
+I was afraid of assuming such a responsibility, and I felt very unequipped.

 Several things helped to confirm my call to ministry.
 I seemed to have the gifts and the qualifications to be a pastor, and the brothers at the church often came to me and pointed out things they saw in me that made them think God was calling me to the pastorate.
-These things had to do with character requirements for the ministry and also evidences of gifts, such as the ability to teach, to counsel, to disciple, and to lead.
-Of course I do not possess any of these gifts perfectly, but they are discernible and being developed.
+These things had to do with character requirements for the ministry and evidences of gifts, such as the ability to teach, to counsel, to disciple, and to lead.
+Of course, I do not possess any of these gifts perfectly, but they are discernible and being developed.

-Something else that has affirmed me in my calling is the way that I have seen God, in his mercy, use me as an instrument to bring about the salvation of the lost and the edification of believers.
-Most of all I have seen God’s blessing on our church plant in Rosario.
+Something else that has affirmed me in my calling is the way that I have seen God, in His mercy, use me as an instrument to bring about the salvation of the lost and the edification of believers.
+Most of all, I have seen God’s blessing on our church plant in Rosario.